A Travel Price Comparison for Germany Koblenz vs. Heidelberg for Old Town, Food, Nightlife, and Couples

 One day in Koblenz or Heidelberg?

-With museums and food around the historic city of Koblenz, there's plenty to do.
+With museums and food around the charming city of Koblenz, there's plenty to do.
 Anyone can find something fun to do here.
 While some people choose to spend more or less time in Koblenz, one day is sufficent for most.

 In Heidelberg, you'll find shopping and nightlife.
 Most visitors spend time around the old town while in the area.
 This town offers something for everyone.
 This would be the perfect place to spend one day, as it has just the right amount of activities.